laurenluyun/CryptoZombies/readme.md

 To deploy to a testnet like Rinkeby or Loom testnet:

-1. Configure your private key or mnemonic in `.env` file:
+1. Configure your private key or mnemonic in `.env` file, for example:
    ```
    PRIVATE_KEY=your_private_key_without_0x_prefix
    MNEMONIC=your twelve word mnemonic phrase here